 Most pantry pests can reproduce quickly and turn into an infestation nightmare.
 If your dry food collection isn’t large, you might consider throwing everything out and treating the area.
 Most bulk spices and other dry foods are cheap to repurchase.
 When new products are purchased, you can store them in the fridge to avoid leftover insects from infesting them, or make sure to store them in very tightly sealed containers that they can’t get inside.
 After a few weeks, the infestation should be gone.

 Another effective method is to simply call professional pantry pest extermination.
-Aptive Environmental offers expert, personalized plans with pest solutions that are safe as well as environmentally friendly.
 Worried about the bugs coming back once we’re done?
-Our lifetime guarantee ensures you will stay pest-free.
-If the bugs we exterminate return, we will too (for free)!
+Our treatment ensures your home will stay protected from pests.
+If the bugs we exterminate return, we will too (at no additional cost)!